diegoprates/reaction-paymentmethod/README.md

  To the consumer it looks like the charge has already gone through and their balance is reduced by the allocated amount.
  Typically an autorization will expire after a set number of days.
 Usually you cannot capture more than you authorize but you can capture less and leave the balance still captured or release the balance.
-In a typical hard-goods shipment scenario, an authorize will be performed at time of order, then when the actual good are shipped a capture is performed.
+In a typical hard-goods shipment scenario an authorize will be performed at time of order then when the actual good are shipped a capture is performed.

  * **capture**